gbadev-org/tonc/content/pages/affobj.md

 <div class="note" markdown>
 <div class="nhgood">
 Essential affine sprite steps
 </div>

--   Set-up an object as usual: load graphics and palette, set REG_DISPCNT, set-up an OAM entry.
+-   Set-up an object as usual: load graphics and palette, set `REG_DISPCNT`, set-up an OAM entry.
 -   Set bit 8 of attribute 0 to enable affinity for that object, and choose an object affine matrix to use (attribute 1, bits 8-12).
 -   Set that obj affine matrix to something other than all zeroes, for example the identity matrix.
 </div>

 ## Graphical artifacts {#sec-artifact}